gnu-user/algorithms-project/README.md

-algorithms-project
+Algorithms Project
 ==================

-Algorithms class project implementing convex hull and shortest-path
+Our implementation of algorithmic solutions to the convex hull and shortest-path problems assigned for the algorithms project.